 Our first USA trip brought us to Florida to Orlando’s theme parks.
 Additional to that, we explored the South Western part of the USA starting with California, Nevada with Las Vegas and its Extraterrestrial Highway, the Grand Canyon North Rim in Arizona and Zion National Park in Utah.
 And, of course, Illinois, Portland, and New York City!

-Like for so many of us, member of the queer LGBT community or not, the currently crisis is a difficult time.
-And although Chris and Gus haven’t been infected by the virus – at least not confirmed by a testing – the epidemic is impacting the gay couple’s everyday lives.
+Like for so many of us, members of the queer LGBT community or not, the current crisis is a difficult time.
+And although Chris and Gus haven’t been infected by the virus – at least not confirmed by testing – the unprecedented times are impacting the gay couple’s everyday lives.

-“The Corona crisis has impacted my, (Chris) work and the company I work for has ordered most of their employees to work from home.
-This has been challenging for me since I appreciate it to have a close contact to my coworkers in the office.
+“It has impacted my, (Chris) work and the company I work for has ordered most of their employees to work from home.
+This has been challenging for me since I appreciate it to have close contact with my coworkers in the office.
 Working from home makes me feel totally isolated.
-Gus on the other hand, works at a medical center and he still has to continue working from Monday through Friday as usual.
+Gus, on the other hand, works at a medical center, and he still has to continue working from Monday through Friday as usual.
 Most of his patients are 65 years and older.”

 Why Physical Distancing matters!

 “And although he has never been exposed to any dangerous viruses or bacteria before, he is now part of the risk group and is now exposed to the virus.
-We are both really concerned about that since we both could get sick because with COVID-19.
-Many doctors, nurses and some other healthcare personnel have died due to this virus over the past weeks.
-Of course, we are isolating ourselves at home to minimize the risk of Gus spreading the virus among the patience he is responsible for.”
+We are both really concerned about that, since we both could get sick because of Miss Rona.
+Many doctors, nurses, and some other healthcare personnel have died due to this virus over the past weeks.
+Of course, we are isolating ourselves at home to minimize the risk of Gus spreading the virus among the patients he is responsible for.”

-Apart from some strange memories of their past lives, the guys decided to minimize any chance of transmitting the virus to each.
-In order to achieve that, they took some drastic decisions.
-The guys are aware of their responsibility to the high risk group at Gus’ workplace.
+Apart from some strange memories of their past lives, the guys decided to minimize any chance of transmitting the virus to each other.
+To achieve that, they took some drastic decisions.
+The guys are aware of their responsibility to the high-risk group at Gus’ workplace.

-“When going to the supermarket we feel we are dressing like if going to a costume party.
-Making long lines to buy our groceries remind us the daily life we used to have in Cuba years before.
-When returning home, we disinfect our shoes, keys, wallet and whatever we have touched before washing our hands and our clothes go directly to the washing machine.
+“When going to the supermarket, we feel we are dressing like if going to a costume party.
+Making long lines to buy our groceries reminds us of the daily life we used to have in Cuba years before.
+When returning home, we disinfect our shoes, keys, wallet, and whatever we have touched before washing our hands and our clothes go directly to the washing machine.
 It’s a new procedure in place that we still can’t believe is happening to us.
-Intimacy has been also affected due to the Corona virus and we don’t kiss each other since March 18th to avoid fluid exchange (is this real?).
-Even worse, I have experienced 100% loss of smell and taste starting on March 19th and I have discovered that these might be symptoms of the Corona on March 24th when I started recovering both senses (isn’t this scary?).
+Intimacy has been also affected, and we don’t kiss each other since March 18th to avoid fluid exchange (is this real?).
+Even worse, I have experienced 100% loss of smell and taste starting on March 19th and I have discovered that these might be symptoms of the infection on March 24th when I started recovering both senses (isn’t this scary?).

 Stories that need to be told.
 We are sharing the love and success stories of lesbian, gay, trans, and queer couples shaping the perception of same-sex couples in our modern society.
-We owe it to their courage, heart and braveness how the world sees and acceptes same-sex couples and all members of the queer LGBT community.
+We owe it to their courage, heart, and braveness in how the world sees and accepts same-sex couples and all members of the queer LGBT community.
 Get inspired!

-#1 Try to wear you best outfits when going for groceries
+#1 Try to wear your best outfits when going for groceries

 #2 Try to follow safety measurements for everyone’s sake

-The measurements in place to flatten the curve are only working, when everyone is following them.
-A short-term sacrifice in order to lower the number of deaths.
+The measurements in place to flatten the curve are only working when everyone is following them.
+A short-term sacrifice to lower the number of deaths.